bg-write/koopa-vgm/README.md

 ## 🔮 **Future Enhancements**

 ### **Immediate Next Steps**
+- **Tableau dashboard integration** with 6 new business-focused charts
 - **Advanced filtering** by game, year, or genre
 - **Interactive data exploration** with drill-down capabilities
 - **Social sharing** with track-specific links